Medical Providers Prohibited From Reporting to Credit Agencies

 NJ Governor Murphy has signed legislation (S.3036) that prohibits a provider to an injured worker of medical, surgical, other treatment, or hospital service according to the workers' compensation law, R.S.34:15-1 et seq., from reporting any portion of their charges which are alleged to be unpaid to any collection or credit reporting agency, bureau, or data collection facility.

 The NJ workers’ compensation does not have a medical fee payment schedule.
 The employer or insurance carrier may negotiate and contract with a provider for medical fees.
 If a dispute arises, the medical fee is determined by a judge of compensation.

 B. NJ No Choice of Physician

-NJ injured workers are not permitted free choice of their medical provider.
-All medical treatment incurred as a result of a work-related accident or occupational illness must be authorized and furnished by the employer or its insurance company, who selects the medical provider, and who authorizes payment for medical treatment.
+NJ injured workers are not permitted a free choice of their medical provider.
+All medical treatment incurred due to a work-related accident or occupational illness must be authorized and furnished by the employer or insurance company, which selects the medical provider and authorizes payment for medical treatment.